20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ### Results

 This results in your metric looking like this as you fly around, making it way easier to implement camera controls, as now you have a consistent usable tetrad basis

-[^untested]: Its possible you may be able to come up with a consistent orientation scheme in this case, I'd love to hear it

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lyfOMHNaLyw?si=n2Zrmubk-ux-wmzZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>